SpellholdStudios/Arnel-Nalia-Romance-Revision/README.md

 #### Other Mods Compatibility

 This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
-If you encounter any bugs, please <a href="TODO link">report them on the forum</a>!
+If you encounter any bugs, please <a href="http://www.shsforums.net/forum/278-sir-bbs-revisions/">report them on the forum</a>!

-By the way, there is another Nalia romance mod in the works.
-It is called de'Arnise Romance and is hosted by the PocketPlaneGroup.
+:warning: Don't install Arnel's Nalia Romance Revision alongside with the <a href="https://www.pocketplane.net/dearnise-romance/">de'Arnise Romance mod</a> (from jcompton and Kulyok) hosted at the Pocket Plane Group, because installing two dedicated PC/Nalia romances would be a poor idea.

 ##